 What Is a Morton's Neuroma?

 Morton's neuroma is a thickening of the tissue that surrounds the small nerve leading to the toes.
-It occurs as the nerve passes under the ligament connecting metatarsal bones in the forefoot.
+It occurs as the nerve passes under the ligament connecting metatarsal bones in the forefoot (front part of the foot).

 Morton's neuroma most frequently develops between the third and fourth toes.
 It often occurs in response to irritation, trauma, or excessive pressure, and is more common in women.

 Morton's neuroma may feel like walking on a stone or marble.
-Burning pain in the ball of the foot may radiate into the toes.
+You may have burning pain in the ball of your foot that radiates into the toes.
 The pain can worsen with activity or wearing shoes.
-There may also be numbness or a "clicking" feeling in the toes.
+You may also experience numbness or a "clicking" feeling in the toes.

 Runners may feel pain as they push off.
 High heeled and narrow toe box shoes also can aggravate the condition.

 During the examination, your foot and ankle orthopaedic surgeon will feel for a mass or a "click" between the metatarsal bones.
-He or she will squeeze the spaces between the toes to try to recreate the pain.
+They will squeeze the spaces between the toes to try to recreate the pain.
 Range of motion tests are used to rule out arthritis or joint inflammation.
 X-rays can help rule out a stress fracture or arthritis.

 Orthotics: Custom shoe inserts and pads may help relieve irritation by lifting and separating the bones, reducing the pressure on the nerve.